 Despite the name, cleaning products tend to be full of chemicals, making them not-so-clean for wildlife and oceans.
 Ecover and Method, both available in major supermarkets, are brands of household cleaning essentials looking to change that.
 They make their products out of mostly plant-based materials.
 Ecover even lets you refill your washing up, laundry and all-purpose cleaner liquids at refill stations across the UK.

 There are refillery shops and stalls popping up for all sorts of products - simply bring your own container and pay for the product.
-For everything from pasta to paprika, plus a range of cleaning products, find your nearest refill shop on Zero Waste Near Me.

 Dress to impress (the planet)